Christianib003/orangehrm-website-automation/README.md

 # orangehrm-website-automation
-This is a repository I used to sto
+This is a repository I used to st

 Press [here](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login) to visit the website automated in this project